 Saves the current hardware configuration to a command file.

 The following information is saved in the emulator configuration file:

-- Hardware configuration settings. - EMSIM register values. - EMRAM register values, if RAM is present in the emulated processor. - Memory map configuration settings (emulator only). - Monitor configuration settings (emulator only).
+- Hardware configuration settings. - Memory map configuration settings (emulator only). - Monitor configuration settings (emulator only). - EMSIM register values (HP E3490A Software Probe only).

-Exceptions to the above list when using the HP E3490A Software Probe